 However, when it comes to our brain health, detoxing the brain and body through nutrition is not enough.
 It is equally important to detox the mind, as toxic reactions to stress can also lead to toxins in the brain.
 This is why I constantly emphasize getting to the root of our toxic stress and reconceptualizing negative thinking patterns in my research and work, and is why I created my app Switch, which is based on my scientifically-researched 5-step program, and is designed to help you identify and detox the root of your toxic thoughts and help build healthy, new thinking habits in their place.

 “Thinker moments”, when we take time to switch off to the external and switch on to the internal and just let our minds wander, are also incredibly important when it comes to our brain health.
 Darlene talks about how a study done on Buddhist monks showed how a lifestyle focused on mindfulness and internal mediation can improve the overall health of the brain, increasing our wisdom and clarity and helping us make healthier decisions when it comes to our lifestyle.

-These moments give your brain a rest and allow it to reboot and heal by letting your mind wander and daydream, which increases your clarity of mind and ability to problem-solve when face with a tough situation.
-So, be intentional about creating “thinker” breaks throughout your day by taking a few moments every day, or when you are feeling stressed out, to switch off and just mediate on the internal by taking a few minutes to sit and daydream or meditate.
-For more information on Thinker moments and how to make them a part of your daily routine, see my book, Think, Learn, Succeed.
+These moments give your brain a rest and allow it to reboot and heal, which increases your clarity of mind and ability to problem-solve when face with a tough situation.
+So, be intentional about creating “thinker” breaks throughout your day by taking a few moments every day, or when you are feeling stressed out, to switch off and just mediate on the internal.
+For more information on thinker moments and how to make them a part of your daily routine, see my book, Think, Learn, Succeed.